Terms and Conditions

 3.3.
 Backup files are stored on dedicated encrypted disks using a cloud service within the EU.
 Overwrite of backups occurs every 30 days.

-4. FME server information
+4. LOP server information

 4.2.
 All our servers are cloud based and managed / supported by EU based hosting companies and other EU and non-EU contractors.
-FME contractors and hosting support staff may have access to these servers from time to time, and the hosting providers or other contractors may require access for purposes of support.
-ALL clients (students, tutors and others) utilising our services are required to give their consent to our hosting your sites in this cloud.
+LOP contractors and hosting support staff may have access to these servers from time to time, and the hosting providers or other contractors may require access for purposes of support.
+All clients (students, tutors and others) utilising our services are required to give their consent to our hosting your sites in this cloud.

 • All servers sit behind firewalls with only the required ports open to the outside world